 This is helpful because if you are transitioning your career and/or applying for a design job, there is a high probability that the company may be using Sketch.

-We are also fond of Sketch due to the learning curve that we personally found to be quite quick.
+We also am very fond of Sketch due to the learning curve that we personally found to be quite quick.
 There are a ton of free resources, as well as paid resources, that can help you learn Sketch.
 A simple Google search, or even better a YouTube search, will return a tremendous amount of free content to help you better understand and master the software.

 In addition to the free material, we love the plugin Craft.
 Craft is available for both Adobe Photoshop and Sketch, but rather than diving into all the details here is a video that illustrates how Craft will optimize your workflow.